lyrasis/kiba-extend/doc/file_registry_entry.md

   * A hash of keyword parameters defined for [MARC::Reader](https://github.com/ruby-marc/ruby-marc/blob/main/lib/marc/reader.rb) can be entered, for example: `{external_encoding: "MARC-8", internal_encoding: "UTF-16LE"}`

 ### `:dest_class`
 [Class] the Ruby class used to write out the data.
 This class must be defined in the `Destinations` namespace or equivalent.
-Example: you should never use `Kiba::Extend::Sources::CSV` as a `:dest_class` value.
+That is, `Kiba::Extend::Sources::CSV` will not work as a `:dest_class` value.

 * required, but default supplied if not given
-* default: value of {Kiba::Extend.destination} ({Kiba::Extend::Destinations::CSV} unless overridden by your ETL app)
+* default: value of {Kiba::Extend.destination} (This will be {Kiba::Extend::Destinations::CSV} unless overridden by your ETL app)

 ### `:dest_opt`
 [Hash] file options used when writing data